 - ophthalmic diseases;

-- age-related neurological diseases (Alzheimer’s disease, dementia, osteoporosis);
+- age-related neurological diseases (Alzheimer’s disease, dementia);

 - diseases of the digestive system associated with tissue damage (cirrhosis, Crohn’s disease, peptic ulcer);

 - autoimmune diseases (myositis, alopecia, arthritis, multiple sclerosis, myasthenia);

 - conditions after a heart attack, stroke and traumatic brain injuries, etc.

 It is important to understand that stem cells are not a cure for absolutely all diseases.
 Sometimes a decision is made not to treat if there is too little chance that cell therapy will work.
 Our doctors will precisely examine the medical history and current health indicators to make an informed decision.